claranet/auto-update-k8s/README.md

 ## Overview

-A Toolbox written in bash to auto update apps in kubernetes cluster managed by a gitops CD (like ArgoCD and FluxCD)
+A Toolbox written in shell with minimum dependencies to auto update apps in kubernetes cluster managed by a gitops CD (like ArgoCD and FluxCD)

 ## Getting started